 Repetitive stress injuries, such as Golfer's Elbow, result from chronic overuse and poor body mechanics.
 You need to rest and give yourself a chance to recover after physical activity to avoid injury.
 Conservative treatments such as cooling and heating therapies are not only used to treat injuries, but are also used in postoperative rehabilitation after surgery.
 In fact, the best way to prevent an injury is to consistently incorporate conservative treatments into your training routine.

 While rest is important, good blood circulation is key to the health of your body.
 So, what to do if you need rest, but also want to maintain proper blood flow circulation?
-Soft Tissue Repair Therapy provides the best preventative treatment for anyone who regularly uses repetitive and stressful movements involving the arms, shoulders, in fact, any part of your body!
+Circulation Boost provides the best preventative treatment for anyone who regularly uses repetitive and stressful movements involving the arms, shoulders, in fact, any part of your body!

 Struggling To Heal And Cure Your Golfer's Elbow?
 Click here to learn how to get rid of it fast.